Gbagyi people: Culture

 The Gbagyi people are known to be peace-loving, transparent and accommodating people.
 Northerners are fond of saying in Hausa language muyi shi Gwari Gwari, "let’s do it like the Gbagyi" or "in the Gbagyi way".
 According to Theophilus Tanko Chigudu, the Gbagyi people have emerged as a unique breed among Nigerians: their culture shows how much they have come to terms with the universe.
 Daily they aspire to give life a meaning no matter the situation in which they find themselves.
+The name Gbagyi has been linked with many meanins such as "benevolence, ingenuity, reliability, magnanimity, allegiance, and a profound inclination towards familial relationships.
+The Gbagyi ethnic group is renowned for their distinct propensity to embrace others, their openness, and their dedication to promoting harmony."

 Language

 The Gbagyi language is part of the Kwa sub-division of the Niger-Congo language family, however, some researchers such as Kay Williamson put the language in the Benue-Congo family.
 The people speak two dialects that are sometimes called Gbari (Gwari yamma) and Gbagyi dialects.

 Religion

 The Gbagyi people are typically adherents of the Christian faith, however a growing subset practice Islam and their own traditional religion.
 In their traditional religion, some Gbagyi believe in a God called Shekwoyi (one who was there before their ancestors) but they also devote themselves to appeasing deities such as Maigiro.
 Many Agbagyi believe in reincarnation.

 The rapid growth of Christianity was due to the Sudan Interior Mission (which also came to be known locally as Evangelical Church of West Africa now Evangelical Church Winning All) and the Baptist Missionaries from the south western part of Nigeria.
 Islam first appeared in the region around the 18th-19th centuries due to the impact of the Fula jihads but it was during the colonial and post-colonial period which saw most actual conversions to Islam among the Gbagyi.